lingtalfi/Light_BMenu/doc/api/Ling/Light_BMenu/Service/LightBMenuService.md

 Then plugins (aka subscribers) are then called to complement the host menu.

-The menu item structure is defined in the [conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md).
+The menu item structure is defined in the [bmenu conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md).

 Each host is bound to a menuType (like "main menu" for instance), so that we can have multiple